Best MQTT Broker for IoT / IIoT Application Development

 The number of devices getting connected to the internet day over day is increasing astoundingly.
 Forbes estimate, by 2020, more than 34 billion devices will be online.
 MQTT is getting a huge adoption across industry and personal connectivity.
 Hence, this mandates a need for a more powerful and highly extendable and best MQTT Broker for managing your devices.
 Bevywise MQTT Broker is a lightweight middleware that can help you work on your core business challenge and leave the data collection to the tool.
 Here we have listed some important criteria which makes Bevywise MQTT Broker standalone to be the best in the market.

 Perfectly compliance with MQTT

 Bevywise MQTT Broker in that case, is built according to the MQTT 3.1 and MQTT 3.1.1 version specifications.
 It connects any device and system reliably and securely via the standard MQTT messaging protocol.
-Beyond this MQTT 5 beta version is also available.
-Initially it is available only for ubuntu users.
+Beyond this MQTT 5 is also available.
+Initially it is available in hosted MQTT Broker version.